peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 other participants using a trust evaluation mechanism, with RESTful services and cryptographic materials.

-Federation members declare what kind Entities they are using a basic OpenID Federation component called an Entity Configuration, a signed JSON Web Token published in a well-known resource.
-This document defines new OpenID Federation Entity Types for certificate Requestors and Issuers, facilitating automated discovery of an issuer's ACME API.
+Federation members declare what kind of Entities they are using a basic OpenID Federation component called an Entity Configuration, a signed JSON Web Token.
+This document defines new OpenID Federation
+Entity Types for certificate Requestors and Issuers, facilitating automated discovery of an issuer's ACME API.